aws/aws-cdk/packages/aws-cdk/lib/init-templates/sample-app/csharp/README.template.md

 # Welcome to your CDK C# project!

 You should explore the contents of this project.
-It demonstrates a CDK app with two instances of a stack (`%name.PascalCased%Stack`) which also uses a user-defined construct (`%name.PascalCased%Construct`).
+It demonstrates a CDK app with an instance of a stack (`%name.PascalCased%Stack`) which contains an Amazon SNS topic that is subscribed to an Amazon SQS queue.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.